WillPower3309/awesome-dotfiles/README.md

 ### Other cool applications you should install ###
 + `redshift`: Changed screen warmth based on the time of day
-+ `neofetch`: Command that displays systems information in the terminal
++ `neofetch`: Displays system information in the terminal
-+ `unimatrix`: Terminal base matrix text effect
++ `cmatrix`: Terminal base matrix text effect
 + `cava`: Terminal audio visualizer!

 <a name="appTheming"></a>